Karen Walker (designer)

 Karen Elizabeth Walker (born December 1969) is a noted New Zealand fashion designer.

 Private life

 Walker was born in December 1969.
 She grew up in the Auckland suburb of Remuera and attended Epsom Girls' Grammar School.
 Aged 21, she married Mikhail Gherman.

 Career

 Walker began her fashion label in 1987, and opened her first store in Newmarket, Auckland, in 1995.
 She began selling to Barneys New York in 1998, the same year she showed her first runway collection.
-In late 2011, she signed a partnership with New Zealand retail chain Anthropologie.
+In late 2011, she signed a partnership with U.S.A. retail chain Anthropologie.